2012–2013 escalation of the Syrian civil war: Government offensives (October–December 2013)

 On 15 November 2013, the Syrian Army retook control of the city of Tell Hassel near Aleppo.
 On 18 November, the Syrian troops stormed the town of Babbila.
 On 19 November, government forces took full control of Qara.
 The same day, the Syrian Army captured al-Duwayrinah.
 On 23 November, al-Nusra Front and other Islamist rebels captured the al-Omar oil field, Syria's largest oil field, in Deir al-Zor Governorate causing the government to rely almost entirely on imported oil.
 On 24 November, rebels captured the towns of Bahariya, Qasimiya, Abbadah, and Deir Salman in Damascus's countryside.
 On 28 November, the Syrian Army recaptured Deir Attiyeh.

 On 2 December 2013, rebels led by the Free Syrian Army recaptured the historic Christian town of Ma'loula.
 After the fighting, reports emerged that 12 nuns had been abducted by the rebels.
 However, the FSA disputes this and said that the nuns had been evacuated to the nearby rebel held town of Yabrud due to the Army shelling.
 In early December, the Islamic Front seized control of Bab al-Hawa border crossing with Turkey, which had been in hands of FSA.
 The groups also captured warehouses containing equipment delivered by the U.S. In response, the U.S. and Britain said they halted all non-lethal aid to the FSA, fearing that further supplies could fall in hands of al-Qaeda militants.
-On 9 December, the Army took full control of Nabek, with fighting continuing in its outskirts.
+On 9 December, the Free Syrian Army took full control of Nabek, with fighting continuing in its outskirts.